seanbrookes/graffiti-engine-3/README.md

 $ npm install
 ```

-To run the app you need to run a web server and an api server
-run in separate terminals:
+To run the app you need to run a web server and an api server in separate terminals:

-server:
+## Server:
 ```
 $ node server/server
 ```
 will start api server on port: 4004 by default

-client app
+## client app
 ```
 $ npm run start
 ```